-In most slaughterhouses, blood is drained into the sewers and waterways, or re-used as a colorant for meat.
-Inspired by the construction and deconstruction of living subjects in the food industry, Shahar Livne developed a new handmade “bio-leather” by using fat and bones driven materials from the waste streams of slaughterhouses in the Netherlands and utilizing the wasted blood as a colorant and a plasticizer.
+In most slaughterhouses, blood is drained into the sewers and waterways, or re-used as a colourant for meat.
+Inspired by the construction and deconstruction of living subjects in the food industry, Shahar Livne developed a new handmade “bio-leather” by using fat and bones driven materials from the waste streams of slaughterhouses in the Netherlands and utilising the wasted blood as a colourant and a plasticiser.

-The “Meat Factory” project is a series of material experiments with the aim to create dissonance between attractiveness and disgust, natural and industrial attitudes while focusing on the blood as a material and a colorant.
-The results of the project are visualized in two directions:
+The “Meat Factory” project is a series of material experiments with the aim to create dissonance between attractiveness and disgust, natural and industrial attitudes while focusing on the blood as a material and a colourant.
+The results of the project are visualised in two directions:

-1. The use of blood as ink producing an exciting natural color range in a silkscreen technique, a repetitive technique that references to the ancient pigment Oxblood and the industrial revolution relating to food and materials.
+1. The use of blood as an ink producing an exciting natural colour range in a silkscreen technique.
+This repetitive technique references the ancient pigment oxblood, alongside the industrial revolution relating to food and materials.